-And each of these little stories have their own beginning, middle, and end.
+And each of these little stories has its own beginning, middle, and end.
 They each have their own payoff.
 Al saves the day with the firing of his weapon.
-Argyle saves the day, crashing into the terrorists’ van and punching out one of the remaining bad guys.
+Argyle saves the day, crashing into the terrorists' van and punching out one of the remaining bad guys.
 Ellis succumbs to his moronic ego.
 Karl faces off against the man that killed his brother.

 Even on a smaller level, we’re given characters that stand out with their own personalities.
 We have Deputy Police Chief Dwayne T. Robinson, an asshole authority figure that gets in McClane’s way.
 We have Agent Johnson and Agent Johnson (no relation), two FBI agents that are overly gung-ho about their approach to the terrorists.
 We have Theo, the comic relief bad guy that cracks jokes.

 All of them stand out amongst the many other supporting characters in similar action thrillers, if not because of the little stories of their own, then due to the little character traits that make them stand apart from the clichéd cookie-cutter bad guys, whom some call bullet catchers.

 5. Crafty Foreshadowing and Payoff

 Remember the smaller elements of conflict that are peppered throughout the Die Hard script?
 Each of them is properly and brilliantly set up early on.